GalkaKG/SoftUni-Software-Engineering-Program/README.md

 # SoftUni - Software Engineering program
-This is student training repo and all courses that i've finished at https://softuni.bg/
+This is student training repo and all decisions of problems by the courses that i've finished or i still learning at https://softuni.bg/